syedjafer/makereading-post-backups/ckzw6jjj7058jdhs1h39oercm.md

 1. What is the Curse of Dimensionality?
 2. What is the Curse of Dimensionality and how can Unsupervised Learning help with it?
 3. Why is data more sparse in a high-dimensional space?
-4. How does the Curse of Dimensionality affect Machine Learning models?
+4. How does the Curse of Dimensionality effect Machine Learning models?
 5. How does High Dimensionality affect Distance-Based Mining Applications?
 6. Does kNN suffer from the Curse of Dimensionality and if it why?
 7. How does the Curse of Dimensionality affect k-Means Clustering?